 The State of Texas, through its Office of the Attorney General, has a role to play in almost every family law case that involves child support.
 For instance, if your child receives health insurance through the government then it is very likely that the Office of the Attorney General will be a presence within your case.
 Their motivation for involvement is to ensure that you pay the state back for the benefits that your child is receiving.

-On the other hand, your child’s other parent can also contact the Office of the Attorney General to request help in getting child support set up.
-If you and the child’s mother were never married and had your child together then you can expect this to occur if and when you all stop living together.
+On the other hand, the other parent of your child can contact the Office of the Attorney General to seek assistance in establishing child support.
+If you were never married to the child’s mother and have a child together, anticipate this action once you cease living together.
 Many times a mother will contact the Office of the Attorney General even if you are paying some amount of child support on a monthly basis.

 Another typical situation where you as a father could end up contacting the Office of the Attorney General in order to start a case would be if you are paying child support of some amount and the child’s mother is not letting you see your child.
 Keep in mind that even if you are not paying support to your child’s mother, she cannot use the lack of child support payments in order to withhold possession of your child from you.
 You can contact the Attorney General in order to get visitation orders in place so that you do not have to rely on the “kindness” of the child’s mother to be able to see your child.